 The Council has set up a 100% wholly owned subsidiary named Hillingdon First Limited (HFL), to provide affordable housing to residents of Hillingdon and contribute towards local regeneration.
 As part of the agreement the Council has committed to lend up to £35m to HFL.
 Any loan advance is subject to the Capital Release process and each project undergoes democratic approval.
 The Council has invested £3.37m as equity shares in Hillingdon First Limited (HFL).
-Shares in HFL are not publicly traded so a market share is not readily available thus the fair value of the company has been independently determined to be £18.1m on the basis of future cash flows, business plan and the company's own accounts.
+Shares in HFL are not publicly traded so a market share is not readily available thus the fair value of the company has been independently determined to be £4.209m as at 31st March 2024 (£6.759m as at 31st March 2023) on the basis of future cash flows, business plan and the company's own accounts.